Truist Securities Boosts Independent Bank Group (NASDAQ:IBTX) Price Target to $87.00

-Independent Bank Group (NASDAQ:IBTX) had its target price increased by Truist Securities from $75.00 to $87.00 in a research note issued to investors on Friday morning, Price Targets.com reports.
+Independent Bank Group (NASDAQ:IBTX) had its target price upped by Truist Securities from $75.00 to $87.00 in a report issued on Thursday morning, Benzinga reports.
 They currently have a buy rating on the bank’s stock.

-The company also recently announced a quarterly dividend, which was paid on Thursday, February 25th.
-Investors of record on Thursday, February 11th were paid a $0.30 dividend.
-The ex-dividend date of this dividend was Wednesday, February 10th.
-This represents a $1.20 dividend on an annualized basis and a yield of 1.59%.
-Independent Bank Group’s dividend payout ratio is presently 23.62%.
+The business also recently declared a quarterly dividend, which was paid on Thursday, February 25th.
+Investors of record on Thursday, February 11th were given a dividend of $0.30 per share.
+The ex-dividend date was Wednesday, February 10th.
+This represents a $1.20 annualized dividend and a yield of 1.61%.
+Independent Bank Group’s dividend payout ratio (DPR) is 23.62%.

-In other Independent Bank Group news, EVP James P. Tippit sold 615 shares of the company’s stock in a transaction dated Friday, March 12th.
-The shares were sold at an average price of $78.73, for a total transaction of $48,418.95.
-Following the completion of the sale, the executive vice president now directly owns 14,783 shares in the company, valued at $1,163,865.59.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
-Also, EVP Mark S. Haynie sold 3,508 shares of the company’s stock in a transaction dated Monday, March 8th.
-The shares were sold at an average price of $75.62, for a total transaction of $265,274.96.
-Following the sale, the executive vice president now owns 30,125 shares of the company’s stock, valued at $2,278,052.50.
+In related news, CEO David R. Brooks sold 8,613 shares of the company’s stock in a transaction dated Monday, January 4th.
+The shares were sold at an average price of $62.53, for a total transaction of $538,570.89.
+The sale was disclosed in a filing with the SEC, which is accessible through the SEC website.
+Also, Vice Chairman Daniel W. Brooks sold 10,000 shares of the company’s stock in a transaction dated Tuesday, January 19th.
+The stock was sold at an average price of $66.53, for a total transaction of $665,300.00.
+Following the transaction, the insider now owns 124,312 shares in the company, valued at approximately $8,270,477.36.
 The disclosure for this sale can be found here.
-In the last three months, insiders sold 275,736 shares of company stock worth $19,173,025.
-4.00% of the stock is owned by insiders.
+In the last quarter, insiders have sold 275,736 shares of company stock worth $19,173,025.
+4.00% of the stock is owned by corporate insiders.

-A number of hedge funds and other institutional investors have recently bought and sold shares of IBTX.
-UBS Asset Management Americas Inc. boosted its holdings in shares of Independent Bank Group by 0.7% during the fourth quarter.
-UBS Asset Management Americas Inc. now owns 40,501 shares of the bank’s stock worth $2,532,000 after purchasing an additional 272 shares during the period.
-State Board of Administration of Florida Retirement System boosted its holdings in shares of Independent Bank Group by 3.0% during the fourth quarter.
-State Board of Administration of Florida Retirement System now owns 10,954 shares of the bank’s stock worth $685,000 after purchasing an additional 320 shares during the period.
-Public Sector Pension Investment Board boosted its holdings in shares of Independent Bank Group by 0.4% during the fourth quarter.
-Public Sector Pension Investment Board now owns 81,310 shares of the bank’s stock worth $5,084,000 after purchasing an additional 320 shares during the period.
-Vantage Consulting Group Inc purchased a new stake in shares of Independent Bank Group during the fourth quarter worth about $29,000.
-Finally, Captrust Financial Advisors purchased a new stake in shares of Independent Bank Group during the fourth quarter worth about $30,000.
+A number of hedge funds and other institutional investors have recently modified their holdings of IBTX.
+California Public Employees Retirement System raised its holdings in Independent Bank Group by 4.1% during the 3rd quarter.
+California Public Employees Retirement System now owns 87,816 shares of the bank’s stock worth $3,880,000 after purchasing an additional 3,439 shares during the last quarter.
+Sei Investments Co. raised its holdings in Independent Bank Group by 3.7% during the 3rd quarter.
+Sei Investments Co. now owns 37,593 shares of the bank’s stock worth $1,661,000 after purchasing an additional 1,344 shares during the last quarter.
+State Board of Administration of Florida Retirement System raised its holdings in Independent Bank Group by 29.9% during the 3rd quarter.
+State Board of Administration of Florida Retirement System now owns 10,634 shares of the bank’s stock worth $470,000 after purchasing an additional 2,450 shares during the last quarter.
+Swiss National Bank raised its holdings in Independent Bank Group by 1.7% during the 3rd quarter.
+Swiss National Bank now owns 82,922 shares of the bank’s stock worth $3,663,000 after purchasing an additional 1,400 shares during the last quarter.
+Finally, Virginia Retirement Systems ET AL raised its holdings in Independent Bank Group by 73.0% during the 3rd quarter.
+Virginia Retirement Systems ET AL now owns 10,900 shares of the bank’s stock worth $482,000 after purchasing an additional 4,600 shares during the last quarter.
 Institutional investors and hedge funds own 67.76% of the company’s stock.

 Independent Bank Group Company Profile